 The Racial Politics of Safe Haven in Brazil

-In her dissertation, Katie investigates the racial configurations of refugee status determination in Brazil.
+In her book project, Katie investigates the racial configurations of refugee status determination in Brazil.
 While race scholars have done much work on immigration policies, they have paid less attention to asylum policy.
 Moreover, most research on race and immigration in Brazil has been historical.
 How race operates in immigration policy in contemporary Brazil remains largely unaddressed.
-This dissertation documents how state and nongovernmental actors mobilize and produce ethnoracial categories as they interact with asylum seekers and determine the allocation of rights, aid, and sanctions.
+This work documents how state and nongovernmental actors mobilize and produce racial categories as they interact with asylum seekers and determine the allocation of rights, aid, and sanctions.

 The Forms and Consequences of Anti-Black Racism in Brazil